Richland, Washington: Government

 The Richland Community Center is adjacent to Howard Amon Park, on the east side of the Columbia River.
 The building was designed by ARC Architects of Seattle, Washington.
 Many of its rooms have views of the park and Columbia River, which make it a venue for weddings and receptions, family reunions, birthday parties, business, and community meetings.
 The rooms are also used for a variety of general education and personal enrichment classes including courses in computer/technology, health & fitness, dance, arts & crafts, dog training, home & gardening, language lessons, and martial arts.
 The Community Center also serves as a gathering place for group recreation and gaming: cribbage, pinochle, bridge, pool, dominoes, and a host of other social activities are available to the public at large.

 More recently, the Richland Community Center has hosted several important civic events including the Green Living Awards and the Fall Carnival.

-As of 2016, the city was planning to rebuild its current city hall across Jadwin Avenue into the parking lot of the United States Federal Courthouse.
-This decision also includes moving the fire station, which is currently across George Washington Way, to the current site of city hall.
-The current city hall would be sold to eligible businesses.
+As of 2016, the city plans to rebuild city hall across Jadwin Avenue in the parking lot of the U.S. Federal Courthouse.
+The former city hall would be sold to eligible businesses.